-Current cash and cash equivalents, which are both unrestricted and restricted in nature, consist of cash on hand, and all highly liquid investments with an original maturity of three months or less except for those managed as a component of the University's investment portfolio which are included in non-current restricted cash.
+Current cash and cash equivalents, which are both unrestricted and restricted in nature, consist of cash on hand, and all highly liquid investments with an original maturity of three months or less except for those managed as a component of the University's investment portfolio, which are included in non-current restricted cash.
 The University reclassifies net overdrafts from Cash and Cash Equivalents to Accounts Payable and Accrued Liabilities.
-For 2017, this account totaled \$33.8 million.
-Noncurrent unrestricted cash and cash equivalents consist of funds that are not externally restricted and are mostly comprised of long-term insurance claim reserves.
+For 2018, this amount totaled \$21.0 million.
+Noncurrent unrestricted cash and cash equivalents consist of funds that are not externally restricted and are comprised of fixed inome class funds and long-term insurance claim reserves.
 Noncurrent restricted cash and cash equivalents are externally restricted to maintain sinking or reserve funds, purchase or construct capital or other noncurrent assets or collateral requirements for interest rate swaps, or are related to endowed funds.